3ahmns2021-mtin-3h/3ahmns2021-mtin-3h-weihnachtsspiel-SantaChaosl-DDAN/README.md

 SantaChaos, a game where you play as Santa.
 Your mission is to collect as many cookies as possible.

 ### Development platform:
-(OS, Unity Version, Visual Studio Version, used SDKs)
+(OS, Unity Version, Visual Studio Version 2019)

 ### Target platform:
 WebGL, Mobile, VR Device incl. reference resolution

 ### Visuals:
-Screenshots (concept and experience), Video
+Not finished.
+Images in use.

 ### Necessary setup/execution steps:
-Installation process, e.g. step by step instructions that I can run the project after cloning it
+Pull the file, start exe.

 ### Third party material:
-(if used Fonts, Sounds, Music, Graphics, Materials, Code etc.)
+Includes a different Code for the "Cookie-Spawn".

 ### Project state:
-incl. progress in percent
+MVP

 ### Limitations:

-### Lessons Learned:
+### Lessons Learned: How to handle int, bool, random range, else if/if

 Copyright by David